Florida State COVID-19 FAQs

 According to the Paycheck Protection Program (PPP) Interim Final Rule, Full Time Equivalent (FTE) reductions that are caused by employees who voluntarily quit and/or resign from their positions will not reduce loan forgiveness.
 Employers who have utilized a PPP loan should also document any individual’s resignation as evidence of this exception, as applicable.

-For more information, please review the Paycheck Protection Program (PPP) Loans FAQs, explore our WORX article "What is the Paycheck Protection Program and What Do Businesses Need to Know About Loan Forgiveness?", or watch our prerecorded PPP webinars outlined below:
+For more information, please review the Paycheck Protection Program (PPP) Loans FAQs or explore our WORX article "What is the Paycheck Protection Program and What Do Businesses Need to Know About Loan Forgiveness?".

 Where can I find return to work information, safety guidelines, and regulatory updates?